Leica M11 announced: Leica’s best and most-rounded M to date

 The button layout now duplicates that found on the Leica Q2 and SL models, with the small button on the top plate giving access to eight user-selectable features.
 Pressed a second time it gives access to the favourites screen which allows you to assign more features on the fly but, similarly, only up to the maximum (eight).
 All menus and display screens follow the same layout as the Leica Q2 and SL models.

-A new thumb rest is available but it is not backwards compatible (with the M10)
+A new thumb rest is available, but it is not backwards compatible (with the M10).

 Visoflex 2